monesan07/aiMASProject/readme.md

 * **LangGraph Orchestration:** A Supervisor node dynamically evaluates the conversation state and routes execution to specialized workers.
 * **Interactive DnD Canvas:** An interactive React Flow canvas allowing users to drag and drop agents and resources (like Pinecone and MCP servers) into the workflow.
 * **Resilient Mocking:** If API keys are missing or rate limits are hit, the backend gracefully falls back to `[MOCK]` AI responses, ensuring demonstrations during live interviews never crash.

+make the UI grey or white theme instead of current black or dark.
+As the UI we should be able to select the MCP and more MCP and other tools.
+Give the options and other features for customisation .

+Create and integrate a free model API as in plan.
+Put options to put all kinds of guardrails too and include that in view, Put all deterministic and custom guardrails in sidecar thread.
+Show different guardrails like llamafirewal, Nemo and other.

+Put NLI interference and checks for chunking and hallucinatin.

+Create another tab with all the metrics for monitoring for governance and obserbability , hallucination identification metrics, RAG metrics RAGtriad, custom LLM as judge and other custom metric , include all the metric like ranking and others.